 Sadie Harrison House composer

-Her focus during 2015-16 has been on a substantial collaborative project entitled Gulistan-e Nur: The Rosegarden of Light, working with US Ensemble Cuatro Puntos (with whom she currently Composer- in-Residence) and students from the Afghanistan National Institute of Music (where she is currently Composer-in-Association).
-The project has resulted in a new commission for string sextet and youth ensemble, a US tour (September 2015 in Boston, Massachusetts, Connecticut) a European tour (May-June 2016 in York, Brighton, Swanage, London, Shaftesbury, Berlin, Amsterdam), performances of a related orchestral work, and a CD with Toccata Classics (released June 2016).
-The project has been generously supported by two Arts Council England Grants for the Arts, a PRSF Women Make Music Award, and grants from RVW, Hinrichsen, New Music USA and the Ambache Charitable Trust.
+Her focus during 2015-16 was on a substantial collaborative project entitled Gulistan-e Nur: The Rosegarden of Light, working with US Ensemble Cuatro Puntos (with whom she currently Composer- in-Residence) and students from the Afghanistan National Institute of Music (where she is currently Composer-in-Association).
+The project resulted in several commissions, a US tour (September 2015, Boston, Massachusetts, Connecticut) a European tour (May-June 2016, York, Brighton, Swanage, London, Shaftesbury, Berlin, Amsterdam), and a CD with Toccata Classics (released June 2016).
+The project was generously supported by two Arts Council England Grants for the Arts, a PRSF Women Make Music Award, and grants from RVW, Hinrichsen, New Music USA and the Ambache Charitable Trust in acknowledgement of the unique nature of the project which brought together music and musicians from three continents - Europe, America and Asia.
+She was recently appointed as Visiting Fellow to Goldsmiths College in recognition of her research work on Afghanistan.
+The Rosegarden ion Light CD (Toccata Classics/Naxos) featuring Sadie’s original works alongside traditional music from the students at the Afghanistan National Institute of Music was released in 2016 to great critical acclaim.
+BBC3 Record Review described the disc as ‘moving and intriguing’, and MusicWeb International as ‘engaging, mysterious, delightfully pointed dances.’
+Sadie has recently completed a symphonic work for Afghanistan Women’s Orchestra (Ensemble Zohra) -Sapida Dam Nau -supported by a Finzi Trust Scholarship.
+This work was premiered at the Closing Concert of the World Economic Forum, Davos in January 2017 with subsequent performances in Geneva, Weimar and Berlin.

-2015 saw the release of a portrait CD by Toccata Classics, (Observer: ‘disc of glittering intensity’; BBC Music Magazine: ‘beautiful and intriguing’; Fanfare: ’a special, fragile space’) and a Guest Directorship of the Irish Composition Summer School.
-She was also appointed as Visiting Fellow to Goldsmiths College in recognition of her research work on Afghanistan.
-Notable performances in 2015-16 took place at the International Mozart Festival in Johannesburg, in Pietermaritzburg and Stellenbosch, SA (Renée Reznek),York (Chimera, Geert Callaert, Albany Trio), Bergen, Nicosia and Tennessee (Peter Sheppard Skaerved), Club Inégales (Dr. K Sextet), Bristol (SCAW), Brighton (Helen Burford), Seaton (Trittico), Isle of Rasaay (Sarah Watts), Huddersfield (Nancy Ruffer), National Portrait Gallery, British Museum and Wiltons Music Hall (Peter Sheppard, Eve Daniel, Roderick Chadwick), Holbourne Museum (Elizabeth Walker/ Richard Shaw), Shaftesbury, Stroud, Bristol, City University (Madeleine Mitchell/Geoff Poole/Ian Pace), The Forge, Camden (CHROMA), Almenucar, Granada (Frano Kakarigi), Late Music York (Pippa Harrison), Sydney, Australia (Jenny Duck-Chong), the USA Hartford Women Composers Festival, Brighton Fringe Festival, Institute of Cultural Diplomacy, Berlin (Cuatro Puntos).
+Notable recent performances have taken place at the International Mozart Festival in Johannesburg, in Pietermaritzburg and Stellenbosch, SA (Renée Reznek),York (Chimera, Geert Callaert, Albany Trio), Bergen, Nicosia and Tennessee (Peter Sheppard Skaerved), Club Inégales (Dr. K Sextet), Bristol (SCAW), Brighton (Helen Burford), Seaton (Trittico), Isle of Rasaay (Sarah Watts), Huddersfield (Nancy Ruffer), National Portrait Gallery, British Museum and Wiltons Music Hall (Peter Sheppard, Eve Daniel, Roderick Chadwick), Holbourne Museum (Elizabeth Walker/ Richard Shaw), Shaftesbury, Stroud, Bristol, City University (Madeleine Mitchell/Geoff Poole/Ian Pace), The Forge, Camden (CHROMA), Almenucar, Granada (Frano Kakarigi), Late Music York (Pippa Harrison), Sydney, Australia (Jenny Duck-Chong), the USA Hartford Women Composers Festival, Brighton Fringe Festival, Institute of Cultural Diplomacy, Berlin (Cuatro Puntos).

-- Catalogue ( | 1021.67 KB)
+- Catalogue ( | 906.38 KB)